lmb-freiburg/robustmvd/rmvd/data/README.md

 Currently, the `rmvd` framework supports the following datasets:
 - KITTI
 - ETH3D
+- DTU
+- ScanNet
+- Tanks and Temples

 Datasets can come in different types, depending on the structure of the provided data.
 Currently only one type is supported: